🍲 Bak Kut Teh vs 🐟 Fish Head Curry: Singapore's Ultimate Food Showdown

 Price Range

 Fish Head Curry is typically a sharing dish.
-A small pot (feeding 2-3 people) can range from S$25 to S$35, while a medium or large pot (for 4-6+ people) can go up to S$45 to S$60+.
+A medium-sized fish head usually starts from **SGD 25 to SGD 35**, while a large one can go up to **SGD 45 to SGD 60+**.
+It's a more indulgent, group-friendly meal.

 Taste Profile